 For the most part, choose sanitizers that contain 60% alcohol.

-Similar to questions on how to clean your office and how often your office is cleaned, hand washing is less about the soap and more about the frequency and technique.
+Similar to questions on how to clean your office and how often should your office be cleaned, hand washing is less about the soap and more about the frequency and technique.
 In these uncertain times, there are situations that require you to wash your hands.
 Some, if not most of them, would come as no surprise to some people but there is merit in repetition:

 Aside from the frequency, there is also a proper technique that goes into hand washing.
 Most people assume that the soap is what cleans surfaces.
 While there is some truth to it, the friction that happens when you rub your hands loosens germs and makes it easier for the water to clean them off of the surface: